Expand To Show Full Article

 • Fast Food Boulevard and Flaming Moe’s Tavern: There are a number of different eats and drinks here but you will definitely need to try a Flaming Moe.
 Click here to check out the drink menu at Flaming Moe’s.

-According to Universal, Woody Woodpecker’s Kidzone officially closed in January 2023 and most of the rides and attractions ceased operations.
-At this time, the ET Adventure, Animal Actors on Location!, Spongebob Storepants and the KidZone Pizza Company remain open.
+Woody Woodpecker’s Kidzone officially closed in January 2023 and most of the rides and attractions ceased operations.
+At this time, the ET Adventure and Animal Actors on Location! remain for the construction of DreamWorks Animation Land.

 • Animal Actors on Location!: A fantastic animal show that shows how animals interact on set.
 You can see how the animal actors perform via a variety of live skits and interactions.
 From dogs and cats to birds and more, this show is well done and a great stop from all the walking that we do around a theme park.